Chandu11215/movies-series-info/README.md

 **Features**

-* used Reacr-redux for state Management
+* used React-redux for state Management
 * bootstrap is used for making the website Responsive
 * Used React-router-dom for navigating from one component to the other
 * For Better Experience and practise used both react-hooks and Class Components